Madikwe Game Reserve

 Water Bottle

-Camera (charger/spare batteries)
+Camera (plus charger/spare batteries)

 Thick jacket, gloves, beanie, scarf (for winter drives)